mdaikman/visible/Code/School/Graphics/WebGL animation/readme.txt

 ============================================================================================================
 Sources for all non-generated materials are listed below.
 All the sites promoted these items as either public domain or creative commons.
-General due-dilligence was done to make sure that these claims appeared create and were then taken on good faith as o.
+General due-dilligence was done to make sure that these claims appeared correct and were then taken on good faith as such.

 Music:
 ------